chaidenfoanto/chaidenfoanto/README.md

 # Hi, I'm Chaiden Richardo Foanto 👋🏻🧑🏻‍💻

 ## About Me 📝
-Currently a 3rd semester student majoring in Informatics at Ciputra University Makassar.
+Currently a student at Ciputra University Makassar majoring in Informatics.
 I have a strong passion for programming and a great ambition to innovate in the field.
 I enjoy learning new things and often work with languages such as Python, Java, HTML, CSS, JS, and MySQL.

 ## Skills 🍳